NiLuJe/kfmon/README.md

 Note that these three fields will be cropped at 128 characters.

-# How do I install this?
+# How do I uninstall this?

 You'll havbe to delete a few things manually, ideally over SSH: